ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     image: /img/team1-1-.png
   - name: Gareth Balshaw
     jobtitle: Managing Director
-    bio: >-
-      Gareth joined the business as a production operator in 2002 aged 18.
+    bio: Gareth joined the business as a production operator in 2002 aged 18.
 Since his early years working on the production lines, he has taken on senior roles and responsibilities in purchasing and sales.
 During his time as Sales Director, Gareth understands the importance of building strong customer relationships and he now drives those values throughout the organisation.
 In 2019 Gareth was appointed Managing Director and since then the company has seen a 20% growth in sales.

-      Gareth is a keen cyclist and also has a black belt in Jujutsu.
+Gareth is extremely sporty, he is a cycling fanatic and also has a black belt in Jujutsu!
     image: /img/team2-2-.png
     interests:
       - cycling